eglassman/clustering-methods-notebook/chapter1.md

-# Clustering
+# Clustering Methods

 * DBSCAN
   * Weaknesses include finding meaningful clusters in data of varying density
-* OPTICS, a potential improvement on DBSCAN.
+* OPTICS, a potential improvement on DBSCAN to address its weakness